Druzai/Bot_Mc_discord/README.md

 * Changing minecraft servers on the go while server is down
 * Setting an optional role.
 If set then the bot commands for managing the minecraft server will require this role from the member
+* Setting an optional admin role.
+If set then commands that interacts with minecraft server commands will execute if member has admin role.
+Otherwise, member must have `Administrator` permission.
 * Creating optional cross-platform chat between discord text channel and minecraft server via bot and webhook
     * Supported mentions in discord and minecraft (also for better recognition you can create list of associations between discord member and minecraft nick)